clearlinux/autospec/README.rst

   directories for each step in the build.

 cmake_srcdir
- The contents of this file are a path the source directory in which to run cmake for non-standard packages.
+ The contents of this file are a path to the source directory in which to run cmake for non-standard packages.
+This path is relative to the clr-build subdirectory, which is created directly below the source package's root.

 build_pattern
   In certain situations, the automatically detected build pattern may not work